dw-guo/dw-guo.github.io/content/papers/paper4/index.md

 ---
-title: "Give Money or Give Job: Analysis of Industry-Based Poverty Alleviation."

-author: ["Dingwei Guo", "Ruting Huang", "Hanchen Li", "Yuan Zhao"]
-summary: "We study the heterogeneous effects of different types of industry-based poverty alleviation"
+title: "Several ongoing research"
+summary: "Will be available soon."

 ---

 ---

 ##### Abstract

-Working in progress.
+- Give Money or Give Job: Analysis of Industry-Based Poverty
+- How Does Aid Spill Over?
+Evidence from Poor County Assistance
+- Labor Market Responses to Agricultural Tax Reform and Intergenerational Consequences

 ---

----

-##### Download

-+ Working in progress.